Economy of Russia: Transportation

 The Russky Bridge in Vladivostok is the longest cable-stayed bridge in the world.

 Railway transport in Russia is mostly under the control of the state-run Russian Railways.
 The total length of common-used railway tracks is the world's third-longest, and exceeds 87157 km.
 As of 2016, Russia has 1,452.2 thousand km of roads, and its road density is among the world's lowest.
 Russia's inland waterways are the world's second-longest, and total 102000 km.
 Among Russia's 1,218 airports, the busiest is Sheremetyevo International Airport in Moscow.

-Russia's largest port is the Port of Novorossiysk in Krasnodar Krai along the Black Sea.
-Russia is the world's sole country to operate nuclear-powered icebreakers, which advance the economic exploitation of the Arctic continental shelf of Russia, and the development of sea trade through the Northern Sea Route.
+As of 2026 air transport is hampered by sanctions on spare parts from Boeing and Airbus, and by drones disrupting airports.